ChuKhaLi/playwright-path/docs/learning-roadmap.md

 ## 4. Resource Integration Plan

-Our curriculum is powered by a curated collection of over 25 of the best free online resources.
+Our curriculum is powered by a curated collection of over 24 of the best free online resources.
+These have been meticulously organized into a comprehensive resource library.

+-   **Resource Integration**: Each module is supported by a set of specific resources.
+See the full breakdown in the [Module-Resource Mapping guide](./resources/guides/module-mapping.md).
--   **11 Essential (⭐⭐⭐⭐⭐) resources** are deeply integrated into the core curriculum.
+-   **8 Essential (⭐⭐⭐⭐⭐) resources** are deeply integrated into the core curriculum.
--   **12 Highly Recommended (⭐⭐⭐⭐) resources** provide supplementary learning and alternative perspectives.
+-   **Resource Curation**: All resources are detailed in the [Master Resource Index](./resources/master-resource-index.md).
 -   **Resource updates** are planned quarterly to ensure all materials are current (2024-2025 focus).

 ## 5. Assessment Strategy